netdata/netdata/docs/contributing/style-guide.md

 ## Welcome

-Here at Netdata, we believe proper documentation is essential to the success of any open-source project, and we're commited to do just that.
-We're relying on our community to help us create new documentation, improve existing pages, and put everything we do to the test in real-world scenarios.
+Proper documentation is essential to the success of any open-source project.
+Netdata is no different.
+The health of our monitoring agent, and the community it's created, depends on this effort.

-We're here to make developers, sysadmins, and DevOps engineers better at their jobs, after all.
+We’re here to make developers, sysadmins, and DevOps engineers better at their jobs, after all!

-If you'd like to contribute, start by reading the [guide on contributing to documentation](contributing.md) and then read the rest of this style guide.
+We welcome contributions to Netdata's documentation.
+Begin with the [contributing to documentation guide](contributing-documentation.md), followed by this style guide.

 ## Goals of the Netdata style guide

-An editorial style guide tries to establish a few important standards for how documentation is written and maintained, always focusing on the following principles:
+An editorial style guide establishes standards for writing and maintaining documentation.
+At Netdata, we focus on the following principles:

 - Consistency
 - High-quality writing
 - Conciseness
 - Accessibility

-By following these principles, we can make better documentation for *everyone* who wants to use Netdata, whether they're a beginner or an expert, and for everything from personal projects to mission-critical infrastructures with thousands of machines.
+These principles will make documentation better for everyone who wants to use Netdata, whether they're a beginner or an expert.

 ### Breaking the rules

-None of the rules described in this style guide are absolute.

-You'll come across broken rules across the existing documentation, and improvements will often require these types of deviates as well. **We welcome rule-breaking if it creates better, more accessible documentation.**
+None of the rules described in this style guide are absolute. **We welcome rule-breaking if it creates better, more accessible documentation.**

-However, be aware that if you deviate too far from these established rules you may be asked to justify your decisions during the PR review process.
+But be aware that Netdata staff or community members may ask you to justify your rule-breaking during the PR review process.

 ## General principles

-This style guide is pretty overwhelming.
-The following list represents a few of the more essential points and rules featured in this style guide.
+Yes, this style guide is pretty overwhelming!
+Establishing standards for a community of hundreds is never easy.

+Here's a few key points to start with.
 Where relevant, they link to more in-depth information about a given rule.

 **[Tone and content](#tone-and-content)**: